RisenCrypto/RisenCrypto.github.io/_posts/2025-02-04-Bulletproofs.md

 ### Prerequisites

 #### Pedersen Commitments
-The basic Pedersen Commitment has been covered [here](/Monero/#pedersen-commitments) in the earlier Monero post.
+The basic Pedersen Commitment has been covered in the earlier Monero post - [Privacy and Anonymity in Monero ](/Monero/#pedersen-commitments) .

 ##### Pedersen Vector Commitments
 I use the following notations for vectors.
 The arrow on top denotes that it is a vector & not just a single value